-The STRUCTURE and DAPC clustering analyses based on SNPs from individuals sampled along transects found no signs of genetic structure (Fig. 8).
-The DAPC identified one single cluster for all sites and was unable to differentiate the three distinct transect sites when informed K = 3 a priori.
-STRUCTURE detected two clusters (K = 2) for GAF and PGF and five clusters (K = 5) for ACF, ARF, DF and SJF.
+The STRUCTURE and DAPC clustering analyses based on SNPs from individuals sampled along transects showed no signs of genetic structure (Fig. 8).
+The DAPC identified one single cluster for all sites and was unable to differentiate the three sites when informed K = 3 a priori.
+The STRUCTURE detected two clusters (K = 2) for GAF and PGF and five clusters (K = 5) for ACF, ARF, DF and SJF.
 However, there was not a clear geographic pattern for any locality.

-The pairwise F{ST} among the sites within transects did not reveal any statistically significant variation (Table 6S).
-In other words, the individuals from the sampled sites on the rocky shore do not constitute subpopulations.
+The pairwise $F{ST}$ among the sites within transects did not reveal any statistically significant variation (Table 6S).
+In other words, the individuals from the established sites on the rocky shore did not constitute subpopulations.
 The Mantel test was not significant (p < 0.05), therefore rejecting a possible distance isolation pattern within each transect (Fig. 4S).